 Booking photo for Devoney I. Stanley (Courtesy: Cache County Jail).

-LOGAN — A preliminary hearing has been scheduled for a 19-year-old Logan man suspected of rape.
-Devoney I. Stanley was arrested in October and booked into the Cache County Jail.
+LOGAN — A 19-year-old Logan man suspected of rape made another appearance in court.
+Devoney I. Stanley was arrested in October and booked into the Cache County Jail at that time.

 Stanley appeared in 1st District Court Monday morning.
 He has been charged with one count of object rape, a first-degree felony.

 According to a police report, the crime allegedly occurred on campus at Utah State in May.